adeeb99/KWCChangepoint/README.md

 <!-- badges: end -->

 A user-friendly R package for functional and multivariate changepoint detection.

---
+This package is still in development and is in the process of being submitted to [CRAN](https://cran.r-project.org/).
+This page will be filled with more information regarding the package, its functionalities, and the theory underlying it all.
+Stay tuned!

 ## Installation:

-To install the package on your device, run the following two lines in your Rstudio.
+To install the developmental version of this package on your device, run the following two lines in your Rstudio.
 ```
-install.packages("devtools")
+install.packages("devtools") #if devtools is not already installed
 devtools::install_github("adeeb99/KWCChangepoint")
 ```

---

 ## Contact Info: